James-KAY1/Challenge_2_-Loan_Qualitfer_Application/README.md

 ## Usage

-A- First the user needs to import the list of Bank loans (located in the "data" directory) being offered to the loan applicants into python:
+A- First the user needs to import the list of Bank loans (Directory location: data/daily_rate_sheet.csv) being offered to the loan applicants into python:

 ```python
 def load_bank_data():